phantran/memory-maneuver-puzzle/README.md

 ### Modification

-Extend the Strategy class to add a new solution of the puzzle that you are solving Extend the DataSource class to add a new type of input source for the puzzle that you are solving
+Extend the Strategy class to add a new solution of the puzzle that you are solving.

+Extend the DataSource class to add a new type of input source for the puzzle that you are solving.

 ### Unit test